nk-/nk_tools/README.md

 # About
 Custom Drupal 9 module meant to be a "container" for various UI components/formatters.
 It implements loads of Block plugins, Views plugins (such as arguments, filters, displays styles), a powerful front end factory (to support theme and modules) then a also more goodies there like Swiper.js, Animate.css libraries integrations in Drupal.
 More docu and demos yet to come!

-# Use with Drupal 9
+# Use with Drupal 8 or 9
 Clone this repository

 ```git clone https://github.com/nk-/nk_tools.git```